 Advice for Booking Hotels in November

-Some beach valet services (shuttles to the beach, chair set-up at the beach, etc.) may pause in November and restart for Thanksgiving week.
+Some beach valet services (shuttles to the beach, chair set-up at the beach, etc.) may pause in November and restart for San Diego’s Thanksgiving events.

 San Diego November Events

-San Diego events in November typically focus on food and drink in addition to gearing up for the holiday season.
+San Diego events in November typically focus on food and drink and gearing up for the holiday season, beginning with Thanksgiving.

-The annual San Diego Beer Week is happening between November 6-15.
-Events throughout the county showcase our 150+ independent craft breweries.
-And, there are even opportunities this year to join in on the fun from home.
-Check the calendar.
+The annual San Diego Beer Week is happening between November 4 -12.
+Events throughout San Diego County showcase our 150+ independent craft breweries.

 ACCESS MY EXCLUSIVE SAN DIEGO ZOO DISCOUNTI have unpublished deeper savings on tickets through my partnership with aRes Travel, an authorized San Diego Zoo ticket seller.
 Grab it now with password lajollamom or text SDZOO* to buy online now.
 I believe it’s the lowest price you’ll find!